Arizona Court Records

 What are Examples of Misdemeanors in Arizona?

-Examples of Class 1 Misdemeanors include;
+Examples of Class 1 Misdemeanors may include:

 - Domestic violence

-- Drinking Under Influence (DUI)
+- Drinking Under the Influence (DUI)

 - Possession of marijuana